Pet Care Home

 4. After about six weeks, when the aquarium has "cycled", you can add additional fish (see nitrification cycle under Biological filtration above).

-Method 2 and 3 - Cycling with out fish:
+Method 2 and 3 – Fishless cycling:

 These next two methods cycle the aquarium without the use of fish.
 One is with the use of ammonia, and the other is with the use of fish food.

-The following points apply to both of the non-fish methods:
+These points apply to both of the non-fish methods:

-• Higher temperatures of 86° - 95° F ( 30° - 35° C) can be used for optimum bacteria when cycling without fish, but you must stablize the aquarium slowly back to lower temperatures before you add fish.
+• Higher temperatures of 86° – 95° F ( 30° – 35° C) can be used for optimum bacteria when cycling without fish, but you must stabilize the aquarium slowly back to lower temperatures before you add fish.

 • You can speed and enhance the nitrification process by introducing a starter culture of bacteria.
-One way to do this is by is seeding the aquarium with some gravel or filter media with existing bacteria from an established aquarium.Another way is by adding commercial preparations of nitrifying bacteria, there are several different brands available at pet stores.
+One way to do this is by is seeding the aquarium with some gravel or filter media with existing bacteria from an established aquarium.
+Another way is by adding commercial preparations of nitrifying bacteria, there are several different brands available at pet stores.

 2. Cycling using ammonia: